-AGU Baby AG, our long-term customer from Switzerland, produces baby care products and medical equipment for home use.
-Some IoT AGU Baby AG products run on custom firmware and communicate with their mobile app (iOS, Android) via BLE or Wi-Fi.
+AGU Baby AG is our long-term customer from Switzerland that produces baby care products and medical equipment for home use.

-The client turned to Softeq to fix several issues affecting the performance and user experience of their IoT suite, including inaccurate GPS positioning, an unstable app-to-device connection, and the lack of on-device data storage (which led to data loss).
+The client turned to Softeq to fix several issues affecting the performance and user experience of their IoT suite.
+The problems included inaccurate GPS positioning, an unstable app-to-device connection, and the lack of on-device data storage (which led to data loss).

 During the first phase of the project, we addressed the issues affecting app-to-device connectivity and helped the client adjust the device’s firmware requirements to avoid similar problems in the future.
 We also fine-tuned data exchange and storage, improved geolocation accuracy, and revamped the mobile app interface and user flow.

 Initially, the AGU app was designed to only support single-user access.
 We re-wrote the source code to enable multi-user Family Account access for the iOS and Android apps.Now users can securely share baby data (growth records, feeding charts, and movement data including GPS coordinates) with family members, doctors, nurses, and any other interested party.